DJodhun/NSIDCAIPM/README.md

 - A wider range of features would create a better model.
 - Modelling the Arctic ice by season.
 - Expand the number of SL models to include Support \/ector Machines, Decision Trees and the Random Forest.
 These might be tricky to implement from scratch, if keeping with the spirit of the original project.

+## What This Repository Contains

+The main code file is final_project.ipynb, which contains everything needed to run the program.
+The .csv files are the required data files used as the dataset, where each file is a different feature as described above.